 Take Compostable LA, for example.
 They’re a composting company in Los Angeles that collects household food waste and composts it, diverting thousands of pounds of food waste from landfills every year.

-In 2020, Compostable LA ran a crowdfunding campaign with Honeycomb Credit and raised $60,000 in investments from people in their community so they could expand their fleet of pick-up vehicles and grow as a social enterprise.
+In 2020, Compostable LA ran an investment offering with Honeycomb Credit and raised $60,000 in investments from people in their community so they could expand their fleet of pick-up vehicles and grow as a social enterprise.

 Owner Monique Figueiredosays, “I have 77 investors, not just one bank.
 And all 77 investors are investing because this is what they want to see in the community.”